gjxser/SA-YOLO/README.md

 ./ultralytics-main/runs/train/

 ## 3. Citation
-If you use ISUAV-D dataset in your research, please cite this paper.
+If you use ISUAV-D dataset in your research, please cite our paper.